Operation Midway Blitz: September

 In northwest suburban Elgin, federal agents in military uniforms used explosives to breach the door of a residence around 6:00 AM on September 16, while at least one helicopter circled the neighborhood.
-They detained at least six persons, two of whom were later determined to be U.S. citizens.
+They detained at least six people, two of whom were later determined to be US citizens.
 Secretary of Homeland Security Kristi Noem may have been present.
 Noem shared a video of the operation on her social media channels.